ESGF/esgf-test-suite/README.md

 type = docker
 ```

-Note: esgf-test-suite raise a ConfigurationException if the configuration file is wrong or incomplete.
+Note: esgf-test-suite raises a ConfigurationException if the configuration file is wrong or incomplete.

 ## Usage: